 Historic structural inequalities in education have resulted in under representation of BME communities in academia.
 The WRDTP is keen to start addressing these issues through its partnership with SHF, focusing on our Pathway Award competition.

 Awards are available to students applying for a PhD in the White Rose Doctoral Training Programme starting in October 2021.
 The scholarships can be held in any of our seven partner institutions and the award process will be administered in conjunction with the Stuart Hall Foundation.

 How do these ring-fenced awards differ from standard Pathway Award studentships?

-In addition to working within one of the DTP’s interdisciplinary pathways, successful candidates will have research interests identifying with Professor Stuart Hall’s research legacy in the areas of securing wider access to education, race, ethnicity, cultural and structural inequalities.
+In addition to working within one of the DTP’s interdisciplinary pathways, successful candidates will have research interests identifying with Professor Stuart Hall’s research legacy in the areas of securing wider access to education, race, ethnicity, cultural studies and structural inequalities.